Eczema - a problem with skin

 - Be a detective and help your doctor to find out what is irritating your skin and causing the eczema, by keeping a daily diary.

-- Have an allergy test if your doctor recommends it.
+- Have an allergy test only if your doctor recommends it.

-- Put some special cream on the sore patches a few times a day if the eczema is bad and your doctor suggests it.
+- Put some special cream on the sore patches a few times a day if the eczema is bad and your doctor prescribes it.

 - Don't scratch the itchy skin as this could damage the surface of your skin and let germs in.